10xJSChad/BulbScript-for-Wiz-Lights/README.md

 **setrgb *'all/index of light'* (R, G, B)** <br>
 ```
-setrgb all (255, 255, 255) //Sets the rgb value of all lights to (255, 255, 255) <br>
+setrgb all (255, 255, 255) //Sets the rgb value of all lights to (255, 255, 255)
 ```

 **setbrightness *'all/index of light'* *'int 1-255'*** <br>
 ```
-setbrightness 1 50 //Sets the brightness value of the light at the index of 1 to 50 <br>
+setbrightness 1 50 //Sets the brightness value of the light at the index of 1 to 50
 ```

 **setscene *'all/index of light'* *'int 1-255'*** <br>